ofiwg/libfabric/prov/efa/docs/pkt-processing.md

 messages, and structures to track out of order packets and remote peer capabilities and status.

-`rxr_op_entry` contains information and structures used in send/receive operations.
+`efa_rdm_ope` contains information and structures used in send/receive operations.
 It is used in send operation for send posted directly by the app or indirectly by emulated read/write operations.
 When the send is completed a send completion will be written and the tx_entry will be released.